nullwiz/audiopipe/README.md

 - **Hugging Face Token**: For full testing, provide your token with `--hf-token` or set the `HUGGING_FACE_TOKEN` environment variable

 For more details on Testing, check [README.test.md](README.test.md).

+## Known bugs
+- Transcription searching stopped working at some point
+- Some buttons are not working on the visualization page